CESNET/libnetconf2/examples/README.md

 #### SSH
 After the server has been run, in another terminal instance, with the default configuration:
 ```
-$ client -p 10000 get-config candidate
+$ client -p 10000 get-config startup
 ```
 In this case, `-p 10000` is the port to connect to.
 By default the endpoint with this port has a single authorized client that needs to authenticate with a password.
-The parameter `get-config` is the name of the RPC and `candidate` is the source datastore for the retrieved data of the get-config RPC.
+The parameter `get-config` is the name of the RPC and `startup` is the source datastore for the retrieved data of the get-config RPC.

 ##### Server output
 ```